Alcobendas: Cercanías Train

 Both form part of the C-4a Cercanías line and can get to Sol and Atocha in half an hour.

 Private transport

-Alcobendas is also easily reached by car, but there are also a number of motorways going through and around Alcobendas.
-Airport access is perfect with the recently built motorway, the M-12, which connects the Canillejas district of Madrid with Barajas International Airport.
+Multiple motorways are going through and around Alcobendas, making the municipality easily accessible by car.
+The M-12 motorway connects Alcobendas with the Canillejas district of Madrid and Barajas International Airport.

 List of motorways and main roads that go through Alcobendas: